 An experienced divorce attorney can give you all the information you need to make an informed decision before filing for divorce.
 He or she will be able to outline the process of getting divorced and explain the different stages to you.

 A divorce lawyer will also be able to offer advice about what you need to do if you decide to file.
 When you seek advice at an early stage, you’ll be in the best position to make informed choices.
 You’ll have a better idea of what to expect from the process, and you’ll be better prepared.
+You’ll also want to talk to your attorney about spousal privilege and what that could mean for you in the event of a divorce.

 5. Divide Your Assets